openshift-pipelines/pipelines-as-code/README.md

 - Bitbucket Cloud
 - Bitbucket Server

-You can use the command `tkn pac setup` to help you setup webhooks on your repository.
+You can use the command `tkn pac webhook` to help you update webhooks on your repository.
 See the [INSTALL guide](https://pipelinesascode.com/docs/install/) for more details on each install method.

 ## Usage Guide